CV (summary, please contact for full CV)

 Personal Profile

-I am a Research Fellow at the University of Nottingham and PhD graduate from the University of Southampton.
-I develop methods in black hole perturbation theory to tackle self-force and quasi-normal mode problems in general relativity and alternative theories of gravity.
-My endeavour is to be a world leader in producing models for waveform templates used in future gravitational wave data analysis.
+I am a Marie Skłodowska-Curie Postdoctoral Fellow at University College Dublin.
+I have a PhD in Applied Mathematics from the University of Southampton.
+I model astrophysical systems, such as black hole binaries, and the gravitational waves they produce.
+I am an expert in developing methods in black hole perturbation theory to tackle self-force and quasi-normal mode problems in general relativity and alternative theories of gravity.

 Occupation